-Frequent urination is the need to urinate more often than is normal for you.
-The amount you urinate may be less than normal, about the same as normal or more than normal.
+Frequent urination is the need to urinate more often than what's normal for you.
+You may be passing more urine than usual or only small amounts.

-Frequent urination may be a problem affecting you both day and night, or you may find that you need to urinate frequently only during the night (nocturia).
+Frequent urination may occur both day and night, or it may be noticeable only during the night (nocturia).

-- There is no apparent cause, such as drinking more total fluid, alcohol or caffeine than usual
+- There's no apparent cause, such as drinking more total fluids, alcohol or caffeine

 - The problem disrupts your sleep or everyday activities

-- You experience other urinary problems or worrisome symptoms
+- You have other urinary problems or worrisome symptoms

 - Blood in your urine